 Malcolm X (then Malcolm Little) first met West Indian Archie in New York city prior to converting to Islam and dedicating his life to Civil Rights.
 West Indian Archie was one of the bigger players in the ‘Numbers’ game in Harlem who had done time up the Hudson River at Ossining State Prison best known as ‘Sing Sing‘.
 He eventually took Malcolm under his wing and taught him the Numbers game, and used the novice in his illegal activities.

 After Malcolm X converted to Islam, he later found West Indian Archie close to death and the two reconciled their differences.
-After educating himself in jail and gaining a new perspective on the world, Malcolm X came to the realization that someone like West Indian Archie with his ability to memorize numbers, could have used his talent to become any number things particular in the sciences; a physicist, an astronaut, a mathematician, etc. He realized that in blighted urban areas all over the United States there were similar minds with the abilities to practice science that were wasted and used in things like criminal activity by default – a challenge we still face today.
+After educating himself in jail and gaining a new perspective on the world, Malcolm X realized that someone like West Indian Archie with his ability to memorize long sequences of numbers, could’ve used his talent to become any number of things particularly in the sciences: a physicist, an astronaut, a mathematician, etc. He realized that in blighted urban areas all over the United States there were similar minds with the abilities to practice science that were wasted and used in things like criminal activity by default – a challenge we still face today.